awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 You can enable Multi\-AZ with Automatic Failover when you create or modify a cluster \(API or CLI, replication group\) using the ElastiCache console, AWS CLI, or the ElastiCache API\.

 You can enable Multi\-AZ with Automatic Failover only on Redis \(cluster mode disabled\) clusters that have at least one available read replica\.
 Multi\-AZ with Automatic Failover is required on all Redis \(cluster mode enabled\) clusters, whether or not they have read replicas\.
 Clusters without read replicas do not provide high availability or fault tolerance\.
 For information about creating a cluster with replication, see [Creating a Redis Replication Group](Replication.CreatingRepGroup.md)\.
-For information about adding a read replica to a cluster with replication, see [Adding a Read Replica, for Redis \(cluster mode disabled\) Replication Groups](Replication.AddReadReplica.md)\.
+For information about adding a read replica to a cluster with replication, see [Adding a Read Replica, for Redis \(Cluster Mode Disabled\) Replication Groups](Replication.AddReadReplica.md)\.

 **Topics**
 + [Enabling Multi\-AZ with Automatic Failover \(Console\)](#AutoFailover.Enable.Console)